The $f$-Divergence Reinforcement Learning Framework: Abstract

 \section{Abstract}

 The framework of deep reinforcement learning (DRL) provides a powerful and widely applicable mathematical formalization for sequential decision-making.
-In this paper, we start from studying the $f$-divergence between learning policy and sampling policy and derive a novel DRL framework, termed \emph{$f$-Divergence Reinforcement Learning (FRL)}.
-We highlight that the policy evaluation and policy improvement phases are induced by minimizing $f$-divergence between learning policy and sampling policy, which is distinct from the conventional DRL algorithm objective that maximizes the expected cumulative rewards.
-Besides, we convert this framework to a saddle-point optimization problem with a specific $f$ function through Fenchel conjugate, which consists of policy evaluation and policy improvement.
-Then we derive new policy evaluation and policy improvement methods in FRL.
-Our framework may give new insights for analyzing DRL algorithms.
-The FRL framework achieves two advantages: (1) policy evaluation and policy improvement processes are derived simultaneously by $f$-divergence; (2) overestimation issue of value function are alleviated.
-To evaluate the effectiveness of the FRL framework, we conduct experiments on Atari 2600 video games, which show that our framework matches or surpasses the DRL algorithms we tested.
+This paper present a novel DRL framework, termed \emph{$f$-Divergence Reinforcement Learning (FRL)}.
+In FRL, the policy evaluation and policy improvement phases are simultaneously performed by minimizing the $f$-divergence between the learning policy and sampling policy, which is distinct from conventional DRL algorithms that aim to maximize the expected cumulative rewards.
+We theoretically prove that minimizing such $f$-divergence can make the learning policy converge to the optimal policy.
+Besides, we convert the process of training agents in FRL framework to a saddle-point optimization problem with a specific $f$ function through Fenchel conjugate, which forms new methods for policy evaluation and policy improvement.
+Through mathematical proofs and empirical evaluation, we demonstrate that the FRL framework has two advantages: (1) policy evaluation and policy improvement processes are performed simultaneously and (2) the issues of overestimating value function are naturally alleviated.
+To evaluate the effectiveness of the FRL framework, we conduct experiments on Atari 2600 video games and show that agents trained in the FRL framework match or surpass the baseline DRL algorithms.